Islam in New York City: Demographics

 The ethnic background of New York City's Muslims reflects the diversity of the city at large.
 No other large city in the world contains such a well-proportioned split of Muslims by region of origin.
 The largest groups are South Asians, followed by African-Americans and West Africans.
-Other large communities include North Africans, Caribbean people, West Asians, Balkan Muslims, and Central Asians.
+Other large communities include North Africans, Caribbean people, West Asians, Balkan Europeans, and Central Asians.

 As across the world at large, Sunnis form a majority among the city's Muslims, representing a range of madhahib.
 However significant communities of Shia Muslims also call the city home.
 Various Shia mosques can be found across the outer boroughs, and an annual Ashura procession has taken place in Manhattan since the mid-1980s.